 You would like them to be well trained, have a sense of urgency and ownership, and follow a smooth process.

 Capability & capacity to assess alerts, and urgency to respond

 For RPM, nursing skills are required to assess the health data.
 The data collection is not continuously every minute of the day, and the client speed of decline is slow(er).
 Hence the RPM centre skills, capacity, and their urgency to respond to the alerts is very different from Emergency monitoring, they are manned by highly skilled staff, smaller in size and more expensive than Emergency monitoring centres.

 For Emergency monitoring time is of essence.
 Capacity to respond need to be available 24 by 7, and their response to an alert should be within 30 seconds.
 The staff should be healthcare savvy but they can't be skilled nurses.
 Nursing are scare skills, nurses would be under utilising their skills for this type of alert monitoring, and the daily fee would be significantly higher than the current $0.50 a day.

 Emergency monitoring centres are manned by highly savvy staff, larger in size and provide cheaper services than RPM centres.

-With the current COVID-19 pandemic restrictions in place, many persons are finding it difficult to access healthcare as often as they usually do.
+During a pandemic, like COVID-19, restrictions are in place, many persons are finding it difficult to access healthcare as often as they usually do.
 However, remote monitoring technologies have made it easier for many care professionals to care for their clients without them having to leave home every few days.
 With remote monitoring, it is possible for care staff to remotely execute medical activities that typically are carried out in person.

 With the current situation of patient overcrowding in hospitals globally due to Covid-19, remote monitoring can be an effective method of caring for non-COVID-19 patients.